Passivelyme/COVID-19-Dashboard-A-Python-Tkinter-Application/README.md

 * The refresh button only appears when the choice 1-2 is entered.

 ## #All the data taken are from the csv file and according to government site, the csv contain data till First October,2021
+### This code is simple and can be modified according to many different file types.